Irmgard Flügge-Lotz

 Irmgard Flügge-Lotz, née Lotz (16 July 1903 - 22 May 1974) was a German-American mathematician and aerospace engineer.
 She was a pioneer in the development of the theory of discontinuous automatic control, which has found wide application in hysteresis control systems; such applications include guidance systems, electronics, fire-control systems, and temperature regulation.
-She became the first female engineering professor at Stanford University in 1961 and the first female engineer elected a Fellow of the American Institute of Aeronautics and Astronautics.

 Early life and education

 Lotz was born in Hamelin, Germany on 16 July 1903.
 She was encouraged at an early age to pursue technical subjects by her mother, whose family had been involved in construction for several generations.
 She often visited construction sites with her uncle and attended half-price matinee shows for technical films.
 After her father, Osark, a travelling journalist, was drafted for military service in World War I, the young Irmgard helped the family by becoming a math tutor while studying at a girls' Gymnasium in Hanover.
 Several years later, when Osark returned to Hanover he was in poor health and Irmgard continued to work to bring in extra money for the family.
 She graduated from the Gymnasium in 1923 and entered the Leibniz University Hannover to study mathematics and engineering.
 Later in life, she explained why she decided to study engineering:

 I wanted a life which would never be boring.
 That meant a life in which always new things would occur ...
 I wanted a career in which I would always be happy even if I were to remain unmarried.

 In college she studied applied mathematics and fluid dynamics and was often the only woman in her classes.
 In 1927, she received her Diplom-Ingenieur and remained in Hanover for her doctorate.
 In 1929 she earned her doctorate in engineering, publishing her thesis on the mathematical theory of circular cylinders and heat conduction.